F-wissam/PASSGENERATOR/README.md

 Launch the main program using the following terminal command:
     .\.venv\Scripts\python.exe src/main.py
+OR BY SIMPLY DOWNLOAD THE MAIN.EXE FILE USING THIS PATH --> dist folder --> main.exe press on main.exe and it will start the download

 ###### NOTE::::::::: Make sure your terminal is using the local environment path or it will throw a module error.